JamesRickards-Canada/Isogeny/README.md

 You need to make sure that when you call "make setup" you find the version of PARI/GP installed with the version of Sage you are using.
 For example, on CoCalc, it should be in /ext/sage/VERSION/local.
 Once the project is built, you can call:

 load("ssl_pari.sage")\
-G = ssl_graph(101, 8)
+G = ssl_graph(101, 8)\
+M = ssl_adjmat(15013, [2, 3])

-to create the supersingular 8-isogeny graph for p = 101 as a DiGraph.
-You can then retrieve its adjacency matrix from this, display it, etc.

-If you want to play with the PARI/GP methods in Sage, then:
+to create the supersingular 8-isogeny graph for p = 101 as a DiGraph, and the adjacency matrix for the [2, 3]-isogeny graph for p=15013.
+Note that this is a bit slower than the native PARI/GP methods, as there is overhead in converting them to Sage, as well as making the DiGraph object.
+If you want to play with the native PARI/GP methods in Sage, then:

 1. Open Sage/Jupyter, and call gp.read('isogeny.gp') to load the methods

 2. To use the methods, the syntax is "g = gp.ssl_graph(101, [2, 3, 11])" (which computes the graph for p=103 and l=[2, 3, 11]).
 Note that this returns a PARI/GP object, which you may have to modify a bit to use with other sage methods.

 3. ?gp.supersingular accesses the help

+However, I suggest simply using PARI/GP instead if this is the case.
+Every call to gp.METHOD has a significant overhead (perhaps as much as 5ms).